 1. Research on Organizational Mechanisms on Translational Science

-Translational medicine is a process of applying discoveries and preclinical studies to human studies to improve patients' care and population health.
-All stages of the spectrum build upon and inform the others ( See, https://ncats.nih.gov/translation/spectrum).
-We research science policy and organization frameworks for the sound translation of discoveries.
-We are researching frameworks which can also transferrable to other fields.
+Translational science is a process of applying discoveries and preclinical studies to human studies.
+Ultimate goals are to improve the patients' care, population health, and regulatory policies.
+For these purposes, all stages of the spectrum are built upon and inform the others ( See, https://ncats.nih.gov/translation/spectrum).
+We analyze managerial, governance, and social science mechanisms that will realize the sound translation of discoveries.
+This program seeks empirical evidence and normative frameworks that are transferrable to other fields of academic sciences.

-2. Research on Social Science Frameworks on Management and Distributive Justice
+2. Research on Frameworks of Management, Governance, and Justice

 3. Research on Cancer/ Science Policy Frameworks

-The third program is to analyze cancer/ science policy frameworks.
-It will map actual patterns and desired consequences, based on appropriate theoretical frameworks, and seek successful directions.
+The third program is to contribute to cancer/ science policy frameworks and seek pathways that they define subsequent innovation outcomes.
+For this purpose, it will map actual patterns and desired policy outcomes by basing on appropriate theories and methodologies.